Guide for Authors

 5.5.
 Methods

-- Study design: We encourage the use of reporting guidelines such the CONSORT statement for randomized, controlled trials and the STROBE statement for observational studies (see http://www.equator-network.org/).
+• Study design: We encourage the use of reporting guidelines such the CONSORT statement for randomized, controlled trials and the STROBE statement for observational studies.
+For more details, authors are encouraged to follow the international initiative for Enhancing the Quality and Transparency Of health Research (EQUATOR).

 5.6.
 Results